-- Games and Interactive Media
+- Games and Interactive Media program

 The Digital Media M.A. builds on undergraduate knowledge to develop a mature set of conceptual, theoretical, design and technical skills needed to communicate stories and messages in a single discipline or in an interdisciplinary environment.